cardsfromtheedge/cardsfromtheedge.github.io/_posts/2017-12-12-Letting-Go.md

 How easy it is to be in the present moment when you are having fun and there’s lots going on right in front of you, and all around you!

-In my pursue of peaceful, contented living here on the Edge, there have been several times of acceptance, that letting go is the best and only course of action.
+In my pursuit of peaceful, contented living here on the Edge, there have been several times of acceptance, that letting go is the best and only course of action.
 Sometimes, it has been easy and other times incredibly difficult.

 However, letting go is a call for freedom, an inner knowing.